We will examine the Top 5 airbrush brand we have selected for you with the title of Best Airbrush for Miniatures and Models.

 Single-Action vs Dual-Action

-Single action airbrushes gives the user control over the airflow through just one trigger or button.
+Single-action airbrushes give the user control over the airflow through just one trigger or button.
 When you push it down, both air and paint come out of the needle.

 With the dual-action airbrush, the air comes out when you push it down.
 Then you need to pull the trigger back to release the paint.